arvida42/davdebrid/README.md

 ### Folder organizing

-When you mount the WebDAV server, you’ll find a `Config` folder containing two files:
+When you mount the WebDAV server, you’ll find a `Config` directory containing two files:

-- **`config.yml`**: This is the default configuration file for your folders.
+- **`config.yml`**: This is the default configuration file for your directories.
 It provides base settings and is read-only, so it cannot be modified.
 - **`config.custom.yml`**: This is your customizable configuration file.
-You can edit it to define and apply your own organization rules for folders, which will override the default configuration.
+You can edit it to define and apply your own organization rules for directories, which will override the default configuration.

-Each folder configuration is processed sequentially in the order specified in the configuration file.
+Each directory configuration is processed sequentially in the order specified in the configuration file.

 #### Folder Properties
-- **`name`**: The display name for the folder at the root of your WebDAV.
+- **`name`**: The display name for the directory at the root of your WebDAV.
-- **`unique`**: Specifies whether the folder is unique.
-Files in non-unique folders can also appear in other matching folders.
-Files cannot appear in more than one unique folder.
+- **`unique`**: Specifies whether the directory is unique.
+Files in non-unique directories can also appear in other matching directories.
+Files cannot appear in more than one unique directory.
-- **`cond`**: The condition used to determine which files are in the folder.
+- **`cond`**: The condition used to determine which files are in the directory.

 #### Condition Types
 - **`regex`**: Matches files based on the specified regex pattern.
-- **`minVideosInParent`**: Requires that the file be located within a parent folder containing at least `n` video files.
+- **`minVideosInParent`**: Requires that the file be located within a parent directory containing at least `n` video files.
 - **`fileTypes`**: Defines the acceptable file types (e.g., `video`, `subtitle`, `music`, `image`, `unknown`).
 - **`or`**: Applies an `OR` logic across the listed conditions.
 - **`and`**: Applies an `AND` logic across conditions.
 This is the default behavior and doesn’t need to be explicitly specified.